danielmiessler/egression/readme.md

 NOTE: Most of these are installed natively on both MacOS and Linux.

+## Presentations

+- Blackhat Arsenal 2017

 ## Next Steps

 Plans for the project include:

 - Adding additional levels, with additional egress methods, e.g.: sending data over NTP, ICMP, etc.
 - Additional fault checking for various scenarios

+## Credits and Thanks

+Hat tip to William Coppola for previous and complementary work he's done in this space with his Fillabuster tool, which he also presented at BlackHat Arsenal back in 2015.